openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 #### Error: Microsoft Visual C++ 14.0 is required.
 Get it with "Build Tools for Visual Studio"

 On Windows* some dependencies may require compilation from source when installing.
-To resolve this issue you are required to install [Build Tools for Visual Studio* 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and repete package installation.
+To resolve this issue, you need to install [Build Tools for Visual Studio* 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and repeat package installation.

 #### ImportError: libpython3.7m.so.1.0: cannot open shared object file: No such file or directory

-To resolve missing external dependency on Ubuntu* execute a command:
+To resolve missing external dependency on Ubuntu*, execute the following command:
 ```sh
 sudo apt-get install libpython3.7
 ```